markusmoenig/Eldiron/docs/docs/creator/actions.md

 - `[action].y`: vertex elevation (height).
 - `[billboard].tile_id`: optional sprite/billboard tile attached to the vertex.
 - `[billboard].size`: billboard size scale.

+For 3D Geometry Object vertices, the same position fields edit the selected vertex in world coordinates.
+This is useful for exact placement when grid snapping is not precise enough.

 This writes to vertex position/name plus billboard properties `source` and `source_size`.